 6 ways to keep your heart healthy

-Your heart works hard to keep you vibrant and healthy.
-Give it some love and care back and reduce your risk of heart disease, stroke and heart attack.
+Give your heart some love and care and reduce your risk of heart disease, stroke and heart attack.

 A healthy heart is essential for a long, vibrant and healthy life.
 It works hard to keep us functioning well, so we need to give it some love and care back.
 That means eating well, exercising and reducing the lifestyle factors that can increase our risk of heart disease, stroke and heart attack.

 Every year almost 10,000 Australians die of a heart attack, and many more may be at risk.
-The Heart Foundation says more than a million Australians aged 30-65 are at high risk of suffering a heart attack or stroke, and many may not even realise.
+In fact, more than a million Australians aged 30-65 are at high risk of suffering a heart attack or stroke, and many may not even realise.

 The good news is, heart disease is largely preventable.
 To start making heart healthy changes, take a moment to understand your risk and how your lifestyle might impact on the most important organ in your body.